darunabas/phyloregion/README.md

 # Installation

-`phyloregion` is available from the [Comprehensive R Archive Network](https://cran.r-project.org/web/packages/phyloregion/index.html), so you can use the following line of code to install it:
+`phyloregion` is available from the [Comprehensive R Archive Network](https://cran.r-project.org/web/packages/phyloregion/index.html), so you can use the following line of code to install and run it:

 ```
 install.packages("phyloregion")